caretdashcaret/MeshRepairFor3DPrinting/README.md

 In `OBJECT` mode, select the mesh object and run the add-on (shortcut: press `spacebar` and type `Mesh Repair for 3D Printing`)

-It may take a while depending on the complexity of the mesh.
-You can uncomment out the `print` in `fix_non_manifold` to track the progress.

-You can uncomment `remove_shells` in `execute` to remove multiple shells.
-This is unstable for complex meshes.
+There are three parameters you can set. `threshold` determines how far away vertices are away from each other before the are counted as duplicates. `sides` is the default number of sides for repairing holes. `max_iteration` is the maximum iteration the internal `fix_non_manifold` loop will run before it decides the mesh is unrepairable.

 License
 -------------